NigerOfficial Name: Republic of Niger

 Dress restrictions: Local culture and Islamic tradition encourage conservative dress for both men and women.
 There have been incidents of groups of men assaulting women who appear to be African and who are wearing clothing other than traditional garments.

 Currency regulations: Niger shares the West African Franc (CFA) with several other West African countries.
 It is fully convertible into dollars.
-Foreign currency exchange over 1 million CFA (about $2,000 at an exchange rate of 500 CFA/$1) requires authorization from the Ministry of Finance (forms available from all major banks).
+Foreign currency exchange over 1 million CFA (about $2,000 at an exchange rate of about 500 CFA/$1) requires authorization from the Ministry of Finance (forms available from all major banks).

 Telephone service: Due to poor line quality, callers often experience delays in getting a telephone line, and faxes are often unclear.
 Service quality is generally better with cellular service, which is available from multiple providers in urban areas.